k-beigi/k1pubrepo/README.md

 :smile::smile::smile::smile::smile::smile::smile::smile::smile::smile::smile::smile:

   <p align="center">
-    This is a README file for one of K1 projects!
+    This is a README file for the K1 projects No. 3.!
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />